MacCampbell/ynp/README.md

 ## Guidelines to Working Through
 1. For data analysis for population structuring look at analysis.R and analysis.md
-2. For identifying alelle frequencies of Omy5 lok at TBD
+2. For identifying alelle frequencies of Omy5 look at TBD